 So how did curry powder make it to the United States?

 Many British people made great fortunes through the East India Company and used that money to come to North America to create large estates.
 With the newly moneyed British in the colonies, came servants and indentured servants from India and with them curry powder.

-So what is in a curry powder?
 The recipe for curry powder varies greatly but generally features: